GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/key-concepts.md

 ## Flow

-A `flow` in GreptimeDB refers to a continuous aggregation process that continuously updates and materializes aggregated data based on incoming data.
-Please refer to the [user guide](/user-guide/continuous-aggregation/overview) for more information.
+A `flow` in GreptimeDB refers to a [continuous aggregation](/user-guide/continuous-aggregation/overview) process that continuously updates and materializes aggregated data based on incoming data.